 - be willing to commit to serve in the military for a minimum of 5 years upon graduation

-- DEADLINE EXTENDED TO SEPT.
-15, 2018, for completion of Application for Nomination
+- September 13, 2019, Deadline for completion of Application for Nomination

 - Early October Interview Notices emailed

 - December 13, 2019 Nomination notifications are sent via mail

 Can I apply for more than one nomination?

 Applying for more than one nomination increases your chances of securing a nomination.
 More than one nomination, however, is neither required nor of assistance in gaining an appointment.
 If another authority nominates you, please notify us so that I may allow other candidates the opportunity for nomination.

 What if I apply to more than one academy?
 Am I eligible for more than one nomination?

 Yes.
 I am able to nominate qualified applicants to multiple academies.
 You may also win multiple appointments.

 Please call my office toll free at 1-888-205-5421 or email FL07.Academy@mail.house.gov